tty/joy-of-coding/exercises/exercise.md

 ### 11. Beers!!

-If you pulled the exercise files from Github you probably noticed the function readDB which uses IO to read a json database of beers.
+If you pulled the exercise files from GitHub you probably noticed the function readDB which uses IO to read a JSON database of beers.
 It takes one argument: a function to apply to the read database.

 Give it a try: